Phonemic Awareness and the Alphabetic

 phoneme addition

-Examples of each of these tasks may be found in most
+each of these tasks may be found in most reading/phonics/phonemic awareness

-reading readiness and comprehension.
-Marilyn Adams (1990) goes on to
+general intelligence, reading readiness and comprehension.
+Marilyn Adams (1990)

-that the lack of phonemic awareness has been identified as the most
+of phonemic awareness has been identified as the most powerful determinant of

 in a lecture at SDSU:

-achievement remain significant even when intelligence and socio
+reading and spelling achievement remain significant even when intelligence

 Experimental studies reveal a causal relationship: phonemic